jeannjeann/sw25-fvtt/docs/MANUAL-en_v0.5.1.md

 #### Monster Ability Tab
 This tab displays the various abilities of monsters.
 - Use this item for Fortitude and Willpower.
 This item is required for all monsters.
 - The behavior when clicking on the icon can be set from Details.
-By default, the description is displayed in the chat.
+The default selection is "All", which displays the description, "Check", "Power", and "Effects" (if applicable) button in chat.
 - The ability's behavior type is automatically displayed before its name.
 The following types are available: Always "○", Major Action "▶", Minor Action "≫", Combat Preparation "△", and Declaration "□".
 - By checking the "Check 1-3" and "Power Table" checkboxes in the details, the respective label names are displayed, and the corresponding roll can be performed by clicking on them.
 Use as necessary.
+- If you have set up “Effects” in the ability's Details, “Effects” will appear in the list next to the ability and you can apply those effects to the monster.
 - By checking the "Fixed Value" checkbox under Details for each check, the dice result is automatically fixed at "7" and the roll result is displayed as a fixed value.
 - Use this item for basic abilities (e.g., normal attacks) as well.
   - Three checks will be used: Accuracy, Damage, and Evasion.
 Labeling each as "Accuracy," "Damage," and "Evasion" will increase readability.